thiborose/gecko-app/README.md

 Add examples... | Add examples...

 ## Installation
 After cloning the repository, execute `setup.sh`.
-This simple script will install the requirement packages, and download the models which are too heavy for being for stored on GitHub.
+This simple script will install the requirement packages, and download the models which are too heavy for being stored on GitHub.

 The project was tested using Python 3.7.